-Above, a montage of Edwin Forrest, as himself, and as the three roles he commissioned and made his own: Spartacus, Metamora, and Jack Cade.
+A montage of photographs of Edwin Forrest.
+First as himself, and then as the title characters in Spartacus, Metamora, and Jack Cade.

 Above, two images of Forrest as Spartacus in Bird's The Gladiator.
 On the right is an image of Forrest throwing another actor across the stage, which is in the collection of the Libraries of the University of Pennsylvania.
 To the left is a black and white version of a painting of Forrest as Spartacus, the provenance of which I have yet to discover.